 - Joe Susca (Senior Management Analyst, Culver City) Want to point out that if our utility companies have mitigation actions, the City can apply on behalf of the utility companies.
-Noelle and I have reached out to utility companies to evaluate if they want to partner chost distributed in the second distributed distributed in the second distributed distribu - Rick Blackburn (Emergency Services Advisor, SoCalGas) We are happy to consider partnerships to identify funding for capital improvement projects. - Joe Susca (Senior Management Analyst, Culver City) Rick, please look at the list of mitigation actions and let us know if there are additional projects to add and partner on. - Question from Rick Blackburn (Emergency Services Advisor, SoCalGas) What timeframe or grant period are we looking at? - Answer from Noelle Anderson (Project Manager, Michael Baker) 2024 to 2029.
+Noelle and I have reached out to utility companies to evaluate if they want to partner senior bestief. - Rick Blackburn (Emergency Services Advisor, SoCalGas) We are happy to consider partnerships to identify funding for capital improvement projects. - Joe Susca (Senior Management Analyst, Culver City) Rick, please look at the list of mitigation actions and let us know if there are additional projects to add and partner on. - Question from Rick Blackburn (Emergency Services Advisor, SoCalGas) What timeframe or grant period are we looking at? - Answer from Noelle Anderson (Project Manager, Michael Baker) 2024 to 2029.
 Our anticipated schedule is to submit the HMP around mid-September and adopt in early 2024.
 At that point the plan is live for 5 years.
 CalOES and FEMA are interested in cooperative projects between multiple stakeholders for BRIC.
 Those cooperative projects can strengthen your grant application. - Note from Noelle Anderson (Project Manager, Michael Baker) I will recirculate the Mitigation Action Draft, requesting edits, in the meantime we will identify the responsible departments, prioritization and timeline. - Joe Susca (Senior Management Analyst, Culver City) Stakeholders, feel free to update or make suggestions on the timeline/priority columns of the mitigation actions.